-- Spiritual depth prioritises own walk with the Lord, in the power of the Spirit, as the foundation for everything they do. - Evangelical & Spirit Filled accepts the authority of scripture and seeks to be led by the Spirit in the whole of life. - Ecumenical bringing a Kingdom focus rather than denominational. - Team leader with our Methodist minister and with the staff and volunteer team. - Empowering a mindset of 'power together' with others rather than 'power over' others. - Vision led ability to build on the good, to bring healthy challenge and change. - Personable this is a highly relational context and so being authentic and skilled interpersonally is crucial. - Sense of humour we don't take ourselves too seriously, so good humour is helpful in our informal culture. - Inclusive deeply committed to leading inclusively. - Great communicator this is the number one skill that enables the above traits to be deployed effectively.
+- Spiritual depth prioritises own walk with the Lord, in the power of the Spirit, as the foundation for everything they do. - Evangelical & Spirit Filled accepts the authority of scripture and seeks to be led by Spirit in the whole of life. - Heart for Charismatic Renewal leading in the Spirit and nurturing gifts of the Spirit in others. - Ecumenical bringing a Kingdom focus rather than denominational. - Team leader with our Methodist minister and with the staff and volunteer team. - Empowering a mindset of 'power together' with others rather than 'power over' others. - Vision led ability to build on the good, to bring healthy challenge and change. - Personable this is a highly relational context and so being authentic and skilled interpersonally is crucial. - Sense of humour we don't take ourselves too seriously, so good humour is helpful in our informal culture. - Inclusive deeply committed to leading inclusively. - Great communicator this is the number one skill that enables the above traits to be deployed effectively.